 Navajo Jewelry and Meanings:

 To the Navajo people, jewelry can have spiritual meaning, aesthetic or monetary worth- or all three.
 Navajo jewelry represents status and one wears their jewelry on special occasions to demonstrate wealth, family pride and status.
-They often layer many pieces to illustrate or wear their wealth.
+Elders who wear large amounts of jewelry are sometimes demonstrating their status as a matriarch or patriarch.
+There are designs elements that are done solely for aesthetic purposes, just like any other art form.
+Special occasions like weddings are often a place that the Navajo layer many pieces to illustrate family status and in a way “wear their wealth”.
+Wealth however has various meanings for various cultures.
 Some items are seen as basically as cash and trades may be made.
-One example of the use of such piles of turquoise jewelry, for the Navajo, would be an occasion such as wedding.

 History tells us that the art of silversmithing was brought to the southwest by the Spanish.
 The first recognized silversmiths in Navajo country are said to date to about 1850-60.
 Atsidi Saani is widely recognized as the first Navajo silversmith.
 However, some accounts speak about slightly earlier dates around late 1700s-1810 examples, but evidence has been accepted to indicate 1850-60.
 After the birth of Navajo silversmithing, they took the techniques learned and made them their own.
 In their jewelry we see elements of Spanish influence such as the naja (A Moor design which looks like a half moon shape on many squash blossom necklaces) as well as Navajo values or designs.
 Designs such as the Spanish dome bead and pomegranate led to key components of what would become the squash blossom (see image 2).
 Yet, again in this case the Dine or Navajo borrowed and altered these designs.
 The Navajo did not start using turquoise set in sterling until the late 1800’s.
 Beaded examples include those made of seashells and corals which are altered into amazing beaded necklaces.
 Some are tube like, others are in the shape of a fetish animal (these can also be made of many stones).
 Fetish necklaces sometimes contain one or over 50 fetishes.
 A fetish is usually in the form of an animal.
 It is an early belief found in the southwest among Zuni and is of great cultural significance.
 Zuni silver work is often distinguished by its smaller fine inset stones and techniques.They can belong to and represent a clan, or even family.
 The wearer is protected by the spirit which lives inside or is embodied in the fetish.
 They are taken care of by their owners in various ceremonial ways.
 (See Image 3).
 Santo Domingo work is characterized at times by heishi beads and mosaic inlay styles.
 There is evidence that this type of work is very old.
 Archaeological sites related to the Anasazi show similar techniques.